Corporation Tax Payment Reminder!

 The payment reference for Corporation Tax changes each year, so if you have an old form, it’s best NOT to use the reference as HMRC are likely to apply the payment incorrectly.

 What if I don’t have a Notice on file?

-If you don’t have a Notice with a payslip, please use the following details.
-These may differ from those on the payslip, which should be used in preference, but will work as a fall back position and enable HMRC to trace your payment.
+If you don’t have a Notice with current payment information, please use the following details.
+These may differ from those on the payslip, which should be used in preference, but will work as a fall back position and enable HMRC to trace your Corporation Tax payment.